wryandginger/poly/README.md

 Set POLY_ADMIN_PASS to a strong unique credential password.
 ```

-### Step 3: Deploy Stack
+### Step 3: Deploy Stack:
-Scroll down to the footer actions menu block and press **Deploy the stack**.
-Your deployment runner environment initializes background layers automatically.
+ - Scroll down to the footer and press **Deploy the stack**.
+ - Everything should build automatically.

-### Step 4: Verify/Change Your Host Local Volume Mount Points
+### Step 4: Verify/Change Your Host's Local Volume Mount Points
   - Portainer deploys stack folders out of a default directory.
-  - To change where your text templates and grade rules are permanently saved on your server's host file system, deploy the default project from github.
-  - Then detach the stack from github.
+  - To change where your data is saved, first deploy the default project from github, then detach the stack from github.
-  - You should then be able to change the docker-compose.yml properties or add host volume path adjustments.
+  - You should then be able to change the docker-compose.yml properties or add host volume path adjustments as needed.

 </details>